Low Overhead Quantum Bus with Coupling beyond the Nearest Neighbor via Mediated Effective Capacitance: Behavior of the two-bus system

 where $\ga=\rm a,b$.
 Here, $\hat\gs^{\tau}_{i,m}$ are the Pauli $\tau$ operator for qubit $m$ on the $i$ array.
 The values of the various constants are given explicitly in \cref{app:circderiv}.

-In our analytic calculations we take the arrays to be infinite.
+We have used the typical rotating wave approximation here, taking charge operator coupling terms to qubit ladder operators, $\hat n_{i}\hat n_{j} \to \hat\gs^{+}_{i}\hat\gs^{-}_{j} + \hat\gs^{+}_{j}\hat\gs^{-}_{i}$, and discarded the third and higher energy levels of each qubit.
+Generally, higher order terms of the form $\hat\gs^{\rm z}_{i}\hat\gs^{\rm z}_{j}$ also appear, but note that because of the cancelation discussed above these only connect logical qubits to \emph{auxiliary} qubits, and not to other logical qubits.
+As the buses are operated at their ground state, these terms can be discarded.
+Finally, in our analytic calculations we take the arrays to be infinite.
 Finite size corrections are small as long as the array is larger than the effective coupling range $\log 1/\xi$.

-Note that we have constructed the system to eliminate any interactions between the data qubits, but the mediated interactions still generate a coupling between non-adjacent data qubits and auxiliary qubits, with a similar geometric drop-off as in the auxiliary qubits themselves.
+Note that we have constructed the system to eliminate any direct coupling terms between the logical qubits, but the mediated interactions still generate a coupling between non-adjacent logical qubits and auxiliary qubits, with a similar geometric drop-off as in the auxiliary qubits themselves.

-Next, we discuss the effective coupling via the auxiliary arrays.
-We take these to be far-detuned from each other, with the tunable data qubit frequency sitting in between.
+Next, we discuss the indirect coupling via the auxiliary arrays.
+We take these to be far-detuned from each other, with the tunable logical qubit frequency sitting in between.
 We can then neglect the bus-bus coupling, and the effective coupling decomposes into the sum of contributions from each auxiliary array, which can be calculated separately.